 I'm Kate.
 If you'd like to use pronouns, she/her or they/them are my best reflection.

-I'm obsessed with media—more specifically, what it means to be independent, and how an outlet's financial model finds its way into all other organizational threads.
-In my work as publisher at Bitch Media, I am challenged daily by one central question: How do we thrive in an environment that caters to corporate media and is constantly evolving through new engagement models and platforms?
+I'm obsessed with media and the messages that make us who we are.
+More specifically, my work has focused on what it means to be independent, and how an outlet's financial model finds its way into all other organizational threads.
+As publisher at Bitch Media, I was challenged daily by one central question: How do we thrive in an environment that caters to corporate media and is constantly evolving through new engagement models and platforms?
 (If you have thoughts on that, send me an email.
 No, really.)
+Now, as a senior strategist at ThinkShout here in Portland, my work stretches that very same challenge across industries.
+How do critical organizations cut through the noise to transform our world?

 A product of Buffalo New York, Burlington Vermont, and about 1,000 feet of snow, I take pride in turning the inclement into opportunity.
 Before Bitch, I worked as a digital organizer and fundraiser, most recently with Democracy for America as the Deputy Finance Director and with Corporate Accountability International as a special projects grantwriter.
 If you're curious to know more about my professional experience, you can take a look at my resume.
 A graduate of the University of Vermont, I also served as team captain for the Women’s Ice Hockey team and scored the first-ever hat trick in the program’s Division I history.